pchapman-uat/Foobar-Controler-Mobile/README.md

 # Foobar Controller Mobile (Name Pending)
 > **Warning:** This project is still in early testing and is not ready for release

-Foobar Controller Mobile is an app that uses the [BeefWeb API](https://github.com/hyperblast/beefweb) to allow users to control Foobar2000 remotely
+Foobar Controller Mobile is an app that uses the [BeefWeb API](https://github.com/hyperblast/beefweb) to allow users to control Foobar2000 remotely.

+This project was created for Preston Chapmans Student Innovation Project (SIP) at the Univeristy of Advancing Technology (UAT).
+The SIP is UAT's equivalent of a master’s thesis, all students graduating with a bachalors are required to inovate and create a product.
+For more information view: https://www.uat.edu/student-innovation-projects.

+UAT does not have ownership of this project, however they have been granted a non-exclusive, royalty-free license to use, copy, display, describe, mark-on, modify, retain or make other use of the student’s work.
+For more information view: https://www.uat.edu/catalog.

+Information in the README and LICENSE may not properly reflect the above at the moment.

 ## Setup
 > **Caution:** Due to this project being in early testing, the setup may be incomplete or inacurate.